 Being happy is a dream I’ve always wanted in my life.
 Life isn’t perfect, but sometimes having your car break down makes you realize what you have and that what you have is a precious gift.Â This gift is right in front of you–if you stop, open your eyes and see that it has been there waiting for you to notice.

 This week cherish your dream moments when they appear … even if they show up as a flat tire on the side of the road.Â Take these moments to recognize what is working in your life, what you have to be thankful for, and what you love with all of your heart.

 Know that your good is coming to you, so be happy that you are being challenged to live the dreamer’s life.

-The Dreams Are Realized in the Moments That Challenge You by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Dreams Are Realized in the Moments That Challenge You by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.